Evergreen State College: 2017 protests

-A report from the college suggested protests may adversely affect Evergreen's enrollment, which has been declining over the last decade.
+A report from the college suggested protests may adversely affect Evergreen's enrollment, which had been declining over the last decade.
 In the immediate aftermath enrollments fell, with the November 2018 head count dropping to 3,327 students, down from 3,881 students in 2017.
 The college's chief enrollment officer cited "questions about our reputation" as making efforts to attract students "more difficult" and the drop forced the college to cut its budget by 10% and increase student fees.
-Enrollment has since plummeted 41%, to 2,281 students in fall of 2020 and was expected to top at around 2,000 in 2021.
+Enrollment plummeted by 41%, to 2,281 students in fall of 2020 and was expected to top at around 2,000 in 2021.
 In February 2022, the chief enrollment officer reported that total enrollment had fallen to 1,952 students.
+Enrollment began to recover from its low point with 14% year-over-year growth in 2022, and 23% growth in 2023, which brought the total enrollment to 2,225.

 Academics

 Undergraduate

 Evergreen is unique in that undergraduate students select one 16-credit program for the entire quarter rather than multiple courses.
 Full-time programs will encompass a quarter's worth of work in everything related to that program concentration, by up to three professors.
 There are no majors; students have the freedom to choose what program to enroll in each quarter for the entire duration of their undergraduate education, and are not required to follow a specific set of programs.
 Evergreen is on the "quarter" system, with programs lasting one, two, or three quarters.
 Three-quarter programs are generally September through June.

 At the end of the program, the professor writes a one-page report ("Evaluation") about the student's activity in the class rather than awarding a letter grade, and has an end-of-program evaluation conference with each student.
 The professor also determines how many credits should be awarded to the student, and students can lose credit.

 In order to be granted a Bachelor of Science degree, a student must complete 180 credits, 72 of which need to be in science, with 48 of those noted as upper division.
-This requirement can be satisfied by one year of upper-division science.
+This upper division requirement can be satisfied by one year of full-time upper-division science studies.

 Evergreen offers an evening and weekend program.